OpenVK/docs/docs/openvk_engine/api/description.md

 OpenVK API is based on VKontakte's API for compatibility.
 If you want to improve the API, then read [this page](https://github.com/openvk/openvk/blob/master/VKAPI/README.md).

-To call the function, you need to go to `/method/` URL, and then, the function name, for example: `/method/Account.getProfileInfo`.
+To call the function, you need to go to `{YOUR DOMAIN}/method/` URL, and then, the function name, for example: `{YOUR DOMAIN}/method/Account.getProfileInfo`.
 The server will return JSON data.
 You can use GET or POST to send the Data.

 🔰 above the function name means it requires authorization.